-In 2018, a new \$10 million line of credit was entered into with Bank of America for a three-year term expiring December 31, 2021.
+In December 2021, the District extended its \$10 million line of credit with Bank of America for a three-year term expiring December 31, 2024.
 The line of credit was established in support of District financial policies that require additional liquidity be maintained above minimum cash and investment reserve levels for the purpose of meeting unforeseen short-term cash needs.
 Specifically, the line of credit can be used in support of general District operations or for irrevocable letters of credit as may be required to satisfy collateral posting requirements under contracts and agreements within the ordinary course of business.
 Under the loan agreement, each letter of credit is limited to \$5 million.
 Draws on the Note will bear interest based on a pricing grid and formula using the bank's prime rate or rate approved by the bank.
 This Note is a special obligation of the District payable solely out of a special fund and has a lien on revenues junior to the payment of operating expenses of the electric system and outstanding electric system bonds.
-No draws on the line of credit have been made and no amounts remain outstanding as of December 31, 2020 and 2019.
+No draws on the line of credit have been made and no amounts are outstanding as of December 31, 2021 and 2020.